ghiyer/ExData_Plotting1/README.md

 * Each png file is of the width 480 and height 480.

-* Name each of the plot file is the same as of its R file.
+* The name of each of the plot file is the same as of its R file.
   Example Plot1.R constructs Plot1.png,
   Plot2.R constructs Plot2.png and so on.